JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Benchmarking/Readme.md

 spago run -m Benchmarking.Syntax.Benchotron
 ```
 2. It will output a file in the freshly-created `tmp` directory
-3. Upload the outputted file to [this link](http://harry.garrood.me/purescript-benchotron-svg-renderer/)
+3. Upload the outputted file to the [Benchotron SVG Renderer](https://jordanmartinez.github.io/purescript-benchotron-svg-renderer/)
 4. Download the graph as an SVG or PNG